arup-group/genet/README.md

     ./bash_scripts/code-coverage.sh

-## Using a Network object

-Once you have a `genet.Network` object, you can use it to produce auxiliary files, analyse of modify the network.

 ## Modifying a Network object

 `GeNet` supports some simple modifications like adding, reindexing and removing nodes and links and some involved